Collection of Personal Information

 • Data Integrity.
 We will take precautions to assure the personal information is relevant for the purposes for which it is to be used.
 We will take reasonable steps to ensure that data is reliable for its intended use, accurate, complete, and current.

-To learn more about the Safe Harbor program, and to view FICO’s certification, please visit
+To learn more about the Safe Harbor programs, and to view FICO’s certification, visit www.export.gov/safeharbor

 Questions and Complaints